Do you have debt that you’re just dying to be free of?

 2. Keep Your Expenses Trim

 This mostly means to just live within your means.
 If you are living paycheck to paycheck, you need to adjust your lifestyle.
-Period.
-There is no reason to ever live paycheck to paycheck.
-My wife lived a year after college being paid $800 a month and still SAVED money every month.
-She found an apartment for under $600, found 3 housemates to split the bills with – whatever it took.
+It’s almost always possible to break a paycheck to paycheck cycle by changing your spending habits.
+My wife lived a year after college being paid only $800 a month and still SAVED money every month.
+She found an apartment for under $600, found 3 housemates to split the bills – whatever it took.

 Whatever your current income level is, you can still beat debt.
 There are ways of trimming down every expense, to keep everything as slim as possible.